izabela-matusiewicz-xtb/kit/README.md

 ## Key Features & Capabilities

-`kit` empowers you to deeply understand and interact with codebases, providing the core components to build your own AI-powered developer tools.
+`kit` helps your apps and agents deeply understand and interact with codebases, providing the core components to build your own AI-powered developer tools.
 Here are just a few of the things you can do:

 *   **Explore Code Structure:**
     *   Get a bird's-eye view with `repo.get_file_tree()` to list all files and directories.